 Ruth is the author of the chapters on stained glass in Windows: History, Repair and Conservation (Donhead 2007).
 She was appointed stained glass adviser to Blackburn Diocese in 2019.
 One of their major projects features in English Heritage Conservation Basics (Practical Building Conservation series).

+Both are passionate about handing on craft skills.
 Jonathan is a mentor for ICON, and for the Livery Companies' pilot apprenticeship scheme.
-He has taught glass painting at the Architectural Glass Centre in Swansea for more than twenty years, as well as in other venues, including York and our own workshop.
+He has taught glass painting at the Architectural Glass Centre in Swansea for more than twenty years, as well as in other UK venues.
+Time and Temperature, his manual on glass painting techniques which has now sold nearly 500 copies, was published by Swansea Metropolitan University in 2013.
 Internationally, he has undertaken workshops for the American Glass Guild in New Jersey, and Orlando, Florida, and in Norway for Trondheim Cathedral.
-He is currently working with colleagues to develop and deliver CPD training in advanced lead-glazing techniques.
+He is currently working with colleagues in education and the commercial sector to develop and deliver a national standard for apprenticeships in stained glass.

 For Jonathan's original artwork in stained glass www.jonathancooke.com

 Details of a Christopher Whall window at St Mark Woodhouse, Leeds: (now Gateway Church), restored and conserved by Jonathan and Ruth Cooke 2013